Why SMART Goals Work Better Than Regular Goals

 - Increase accountability through clarity

-Instead of relying on motivation or guesswork, SMART goals build a framework that makes follow-through more likely by design.
+Rather than depending on motivation or guesswork, SMART goals provide a framework that makes consistent follow-through more likely by design.

-That’s why they consistently improve success rates — not by making goals more exciting, but by making them more executable.
+That’s why they consistently improve success rates — not because they make goals more exciting, but because they make them easier to execute.

 The Psychological Advantage of SMART Goals

-SMART goals don’t just improve planning — they also shift how people think and feel about their progress.
+SMART goals don’t just improve planning — they also change how people think about and experience their progress.

 They create: